isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ## January 21, 2022

 ### iOS AEPEdge 1.3.0

 * Allows setting a custom first-party domain that is used to interact with the mapped Adobe-provisioned Edge Network domain.

-### Android AEPEdge 1.3.0

-* Allows setting a custom first-party domain that is used to interact with the mapped Adobe-provisioned Edge Network domain.